 For any happy author, this is your book’s most important day, its birth date.

 Oddly enough, many book publishers choose to publish on Tuesdays to time their publications with certain bestseller lists and other publications entering the marketplace.
 The three-to-four months leading up to publication and the three-to-four months thereafter are crucial times for sales of a new book on the market.

 The fall/winter season is usually when the biggest books of the year are published, since it leads into the gift-giving season of the major holidays.

 This also makes for the most competitive time of year when a book can be published, so it’s usually advisable that an author trying to make their debut publish in a quieter season.
 Less competition might be found in the winter/spring season, when books are still bought in large numbers for gift-giving holidays like Easter, Father’s Day, etc.

-The quietest time of the year is usually in the spring/summer season when a book will experience very little competition, but this is also a popular beach reading season as many readers have free time and school’s out for summer.
+The quietest time of the year is usually in the spring/summer season.
+That’s when a book will experience little competition, but this is also a popular beach-reading season, as many readers have free time and school’s out for summer.

-Beginning in book publishing means much more than knowing how to write a novel, how many words are in a novel, and how to write a book proposal.
-This list of key terms ought to have helped most any author new to book publishing navigate some of the tricky lingo of our quirky industry.
+Getting started in book publishing means much more than knowing how to write a novel, how many words are in a novel, and how to write a book proposal.
+This list of key terms will hopefully help you navigate some of the tricky lingo of our quirky industry!

 This is an updated version of a story that was previously published.
 We update our posts as often as possible to ensure they’re useful for our readers.